steadramon/ESPGeiger/docs/install/index.md

 ## Firmware Install

-The easiest way to install ESPGeiger is to visit the web based installed in your Chrome or Edge browser:
+The easiest way to install ESPGeiger is to use the web installer in your Chrome or Edge browser:

 1. Visit <https://install.espgeiger.com> and follow the instructions to install the latest firmware.
   - Select your Geiger Counter type from the dropdown list - in most cases this is "Pulse"